Skip to main content

 */

-// SQL: Encode to base64url then store as `TEXT`.
+// SQL: Store as `TEXT`.
 Index this column

 // SQL: Store raw bytes as `BYTEA`/`BLOB`/etc...